musnit/castle-client/mobile/README.md

 # Releases

-- Run `tools/set-scene-creator-api-version.sh` with something other than `dev`, corresponding to the lua release channel you'd like this build to use.
-This will modify native config files for iOS and Android.
-You can commit this change to a release branch, but not to master.
-- Publish `scene-creator` to the release channel chosen for this build.

 ## iOS (Testflight)

 - Make sure `fastlane` is up to date: `bundle update fastlane` from this directory.
 (You need the `bundler` gem.)